'We don't need men': Widows and rebel wives rebuild war-scarred Uganda

 “We don’t need men because they can’t be trusted,” said Akello, the group chair, to laughter from her friends.

-Funding for this story was provided by the International Women’s Media Foundatio
+Funding for this story was provided by the International Women’s Media Foundation

 Reporting by Inna Lazareva, Editing by Megan Rowling and Katy Migiro.
 Please credit Thomson Reuters Foundation, the charitable arm of Thomson Reuters, that covers humanitarian news, women’s rights, trafficking, property rights, and climate change.
 Visit news.trust.org